sesandrayoo/CPSC304RML/README.md

     INSERT INTO testTable (firstName, lastName)
     VALUES ('michael','scott');
 ```
+11. express session for login (NEW APRIL 4)
+    - it seems that the easiest way to monitor user login is using sessions.
+I addded the import statements to server.js.
+All you have to do is install express with:
+        - `npm install express-session`

 - The reason I added the AUTO_INCREMENT, is that it will assign and increment the PKs for us and we won't have to worry about adding a duplicate key by accident.